 Many technical devices convert mechanical energy into other forms and vice versa.

-- A hydroelectric power station converts the mechanical energy of water stored in a dam into electrical energy, a phenomenon is known as hydroelectricity.
+- A hydroelectric power station converts the mechanical energy of water stored in a dam into electrical energy, a phenomenon known as hydroelectricity.

 - Gasoline burns to release chemical energy, which converts into mechanical energy to drive a car.